Solihull College and University Centre

 - Additional funding available (such as bursaries and grants)

 - Support for those with discretionary leave to remain

 - Financial advice

-Solihull College and University Centre offers financial advice and support to students who are looked-after children or care leavers.
+Solihull College and University Center offers financial advice and support to students who are looked-after children or care leavers.

-Students aged 16 to 18 can apply for an enhanced bursary of £1,200, which is paid in instalments over the academic year.
+Students aged 16 to 18 can apply for an enhanced bursary of £1,200, which is paid in installments over the academic year.
 Eligible students need to provide the college with written confirmation of their status – this can be obtained from your local authority.
-Allocations of funds is subject to attendance, punctuality, behaviour and course work, and these are monitored weekly.
+Allocations of funds is subject to attendance, punctuality, behavior and course work, and these are monitored weekly.